 Smart wears many guises

 I find utility in the ability to detect humility in humanity.
-I find prerequisite true intelligence, the sort of knowledge that catalyzes progress, giving-tree-deep-rooted compassion and empathy (love) for life in its infinite forms.
+I find prerequisite true intelligence, the sort of knowledge that catalyzes progress, deep-root-system compassion and empathy (love) for life in its infinite forms.
 True, symmetrically, the aforementioned induces an equivalently profound acceptance of the antithesis, the antipode,the abyss et al. The first step is to figure out the why and the how of existence, generally speaking, such that you have a dynamic foundation to process and SYNTHESIZE new knowledge;